gurunandan-bhat/vernarch/content/regions/south.md

 date = 2023-01-15T09:00:00-07:00
 draft = false
-description = 'Covers the traditional architectures based on the historical civilizations in the states of Tamil Nadu, Kerala, Karnataka and Andhra Pradesh' summaryImage = "Kerala, Calicut, Hindu house 02.png" headerImg = '/images/regions/south/TrStV8_Shenoy_29_04.png' listImage = '/images/regions/Karnataka, Deccani Nawab Mahal (Manipal Mus.)
+description = 'Covers the traditional architectures based on the historical civilizations in the states of Tamil Nadu, Kerala, Karnataka and Andhra Pradesh' extract = 'South India has a rich history of vernacular architecture, comprised as it is of the historical civilizations in the states of Tamil Nadu, Kerala, Karnataka and erstwhile Andhra Pradesh.' summaryImage = "Kerala, Calicut, Hindu house 02.png" headerImg = '/images/regions/south/TrStV8_Shenoy_29_04.png' listImage = '/images/regions/Karnataka, Deccani Nawab Mahal (Manipal Mus.)
 03.png'